8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] pdf - add pdf or image as background
 - [ ] pdf - map fields on x and y axis so you can map inputted data
 - [ ] pdf - save information in meta data, opened time, amount of signatures, amount signed etc
+- [ ] Signature Tracking:
+- [ ] Store when a client opens a document
+- [ ] Track signature completion
+- [ ] Send notifications
+- [ ] Template Management:
+- [ ] Save templates to database
+- [ ] Load existing templates
+- [ ] Preview templates with sample data
+- [ ] Label Generation:
+- [ ] QR code integration
+- [ ] Dynamic label layouts
+- [ ] Batch printing
+- [ ] Database Integration:
+- [ ] Connect to your existing database
+- [ ] Fetch data for PDF generation
+- [ ] Store completed documents
+- [ ] Set up your database models for templates and documents
+- [ ] Implement authentication for clients to sign documents
+- [ ] Add more field types (text, images, QR codes)
+- [ ] Implement drag-and-drop for the template builder
+- [ ] Add PDF generation with @react-pdf/renderer or similar library
+- [ ] @react-pdf/renderer: Used for PDF generation
+- [ ] react-pdf: Used for PDF viewing
+- [ ] PDF Signing Libraries Best Option: pdf-lib + custom implementation Why: Most flexible approach for Remix  Implementation Strategy: Use pdf-lib to add signature fields Implement your own signing workflow Store signature events in your database

 - [ ] -------- INVENTORY --------